YeonTHY95/FindHiddenItemsChallenge_WebApplication/README.md

 ## Background

-Built with React, TypeScript, ExpressJS, MongoDB and so on, Find Hidden Objects is a web-based mini game that lets user to find the hidden object by simply clicking on the image.
+This is just a web application demonstration built with React, TypeScript, ExpressJS, MongoDB and so on, Find Hidden Objects is a web-based mini game that lets user to find the hidden object by simply clicking on the image.

+Images source : FreePik, Pinterest

 ## Tech Stack & Features
 ### Frontend